Gianni16/weather2.0_start2impact/README.md

 # Weather App ☀️🌧️

-A simple front-end weather application built with HTML, CSS, JavaScript, and jQuery.
+A simple front-end weather application built with HTML, CSS, JavaScript and jQuery.
 It fetches real-time weather data using the OpenWeatherMap API based on city name input or current geolocation. 🌍📍

 ## Features ✨